dingyifei/Dot_Vex_File_Convert_Python3/README.md

 The `extract and decode` requires `.vex open`, `temp folder`, `code folder`(where the decoded files are going to save). **DO NOT USE THE SAME FOLDER!!**

 The `Convert to .vex File` requires `.vex open`, `temp folder`, `code folder`, `.Vex save folder`,`.vex  save name` . **DO NOT USE THE SAME FOLDER!!**

+please make sure the files are not in use.... if

 A safe replace will be coming soon.